noelwelsh/noelwelsh.com/content/landing/books.md

 ## [Functional Programming Strategies](https://scalawithcats.com/)

-[Functional Programming Strategies](https://scalawithcats.com) updates and expands the scope of Scala with Cats.
+This book aims to present the core techniques for writing functional code, and show the relationships between these techniques and the tradeoffs they make.
+It updates and greatly expands the scope of Scala with Cats.

 ## [Creative Scala](https://creativescala.org)